 Sample Real Estate Permit - This is the permit form (submitted for your information only) that will be completed by the Office of Real Estate and Station Planning once JDAC completes its review of all proposed adjacent construction work.

 Sample Insurance Provisions - Limits of coverage will be determined when JDAC completes its review of the project work to be undertaken and notifies LAND to issue a Permit.

 Filming on WMATA Property

-To access WMATA's property for filming by anyone other than the news media, you must receive approval from the Office of Real Estate & Station Planning.
+To access WMATA's property for filming by anyone other than the news media, you must receive approval from the Office of Real Estate and Parking.
 For more information about WMATA's filming policies, including required fees and permits, please visit the WMATA Newsroom webpage: Filming Regulations for Non-News Media Requests

 Senior Realty Specialist